 Soft Commercial Build-Out Costs

 These are costs are ones that are spent for obtaining services and payment of statutory and other fees required to be paid for the completion of the project.
-The commercial construction cost breakdown shows that this will amount to 8 to 12% of the total cost of the project.
+The commercial construction cost breakdown shows that this will amount to 8 to 12% of the project’s total cost.

 Another basic commercial build-out costs.

-These costs vary depending on the location of the building and it is estimated that the flooring takes $2.76 per sq. foot while the ceiling is found to take around $1.81 in a budget type construction, the HVAC systems installations or replacements require about $2.61 per sq foot for a building of 5000 sq feet space.
+These costs vary depending on the location of the building, and it is estimated that the flooring takes $2.76 per sq. foot.
+At the same time, the ceiling is found to take around $1.81 in a budget type construction, the HVAC systems installations or replacements require about $2.61 per sq foot for a building of 5000 sq feet space.

 The Electrical Installations